Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/README.md

 	* [link for configuraiton and deplayment and setup ](arduino-slave-node-snapswitch-ledsignal/README.md)

-## BELOW IMPLEMENTATION CAN BE USE FOR SIGNAL TURNOUT AND LIGHT
+## BELOW IMPLEMENTATION CAN BE USE FOR SIGNAL TURNOUT AND LIGHT DIRECTLY ON ESP8266 OR ESP32
 * Esp code direct mqtt subsciber servo turnout and led switch
 * Esp code direct mqtt subsciber relay switch turnout and led switch